coredns/coredns/SECURITY-RELEASE-PROCESS.md

 # Security Release Process

-CoreDNS project has adopted this security disclosures and response policy to ensure a responsible handle of critical issues.
+The CoreDNS project has adopted this security disclosures and response policy to ensure responsible handling of critical issues.

 ## Product Security Team (PST)